Electric vehicle additional FAQs

 What are the financial benefits of owning an electric vehicle?

 The cost of electricity to power your electric vehicle is usually much less than the mileage-equivalent cost of gasoline.
 Fewer moving parts mean lower maintenance costs.
 Also, there are no oil changes.
 And, in some models, you'll have fewer brake replacements.

 Are there rebates and tax incentives for purchasing an electric vehicle?

 Yes.
 There are state rebates up to $2,000 (or up to $4,500 if you’re a low or moderate income customer), and federal tax rebates up to $7,500.
-Also, you can get a point-of-sale incentive of up to $1,500 at a participating dealer through the California Clean Fuel Reward program.
 More about EV incentives and rebates.
 Find out about additional Federal Tax Credits for installing your home charger (EVSE) and grants available for low income customers.